 IMPORTANT: While from these results it looks like Comcast is the culprit, it could also be a configuration problem at NOAA, which would explain why some other non-Comcast DNS servers are affected as well.

-In the end, all web browsers and internet-utilizing mobile apps (including SeaStorm) are at the mercy of working DNS in order to operate, so until either Comcast or NOAA fixes this problem, changing your DNS is the only workaround.
+In the end, all web browsers and apps are at the mercy of working DNS in order to operate, so until either Comcast or NOAA fixes this problem, changing your DNS is the only workaround.
 (Please note that something as simple as switching from Wifi to mobile data works too, depending on your carrier's DNS.
 T-Mobile's DNS seems to be working fine, for example.)

 UPDATE 1: The problem appears to have been fixed: